Vatuu/silent-hill-decomp/docs/Game Information.md

 - Sound library `libsd`: Support custom Konami `KDT1` MIDI files.
 This library was used among some PlayStation 1 and 2 Konami games with some tweaks among each game.
 Additionally Silent Hill 2's SOUNDCD.IRX and SOUNDHD.IRX files seem to based from the same library.

-- Math library, contains custom `sin`/`cos` lookup-table implementation along with several `RotMatrix` functions.
+- Math library: Contains custom `sin`/`cos` lookup-table implementation along with several `RotMatrix` functions.

-- Movie player `MOVIESYS`, based on slightly customized Psy-Q SDK sample code, used across several Konami PSX titles along with the non-playable SLED-01774 SH1 demo disc.
+- Movie player `MOVIESYS`: Based on slightly customized Psy-Q SDK sample code, used across several Konami PSX titles along with the non-playable SLED-01774 SH1 demo disc.

 ## File Formats